 Friction in the mesosphere burns up meteors.
 Then, they disintegrate into small pieces of dust.
 From our eyes, we see the ionized trails left by the remains of meteors.

-What is air temperature in the mesosphere?
+What is the air temperature in the mesosphere?

 Temperature decreases with height in the mesosphere.
-In fact, temperatures can reach values as low as 100 K in this layer of the atmosphere.
+In fact, temperatures can reach as low as 100 K in this layer of the atmosphere.

 Remember that the ozone layer in the stratosphere below absorbs ultraviolet radiation and elevates temperatures.
 This is why it’s an inverted temperature gradient upward to the stratopause.

 Then, the mesopause is the altitude at which the temperature reaches a minimum before increasing with height in the thermosphere.

 What Is the Mesosphere?

 The mesosphere is the second major layer of Earth’s atmosphere, from about 50 to 85 kilometers (30 to 55 miles) above the surface.
 It sits directly above the stratosphere and below the thermosphere.

 It is characterized by extremely low air pressure and temperatures that can drop as low as -90 degrees Celsius (-130 degrees Fahrenheit), making it a region where meteors burn up upon entry due to the sparse air molecules.